 Seasonal & Fluctuating Income

-Many hospitality workers in the Pocono region have variable income depending on high or low tourist seasons.
+Many hospitality workers in the Pocono region have variable income depending on the high or low tourist seasons.
 Fully documenting tips, overtime, and seasonal wage fluctuations is vital, as these factors influence average weekly wage estimates for lost income benefits.

 Surveillance and Video Evidence